zumrudu-anka/zumrudu-anka/ATTENTION.md

 - Firstly star it please :)
-- If you can't align your repositories like this, please change your repository desription to shorter than now.
+- If you can't align your repositories like this, change your repository desription to shorter than now.
 Maybe 4 or 5 word will be good.
 - If you don't see your changes, try to display your changes again in half an hour.